saulpierotti/markdown_notebook/AG.md

 * Masking means to substitute a sequence with a stretch of NNNN of the same length
 * Pseudogenes can be processed or non processed (with introns) and they are not recognised by repeatmasker

 # DNA chips
 * In human the average linkage disequilibrium is low, around 1kb
 * When effective population size is low, likage disequilibrium is large
 	* This is true for lifestock
 * In DNA sequencing chips, I detect a series of SNPs distanced about the linkage disequilibrium
 	* If 2 SNPs are close enough, I can infer that the sequence in between is what I would expect from the aplotype

-# Copy number variation
-* A CNV is a 1 kb or longer DNA segment present at variable copy number
-* They can be discovered by analizing the depth of coverage of the region
-	* This does not tell me in which allele the copies are (!)
-* There are portions of mithocondrial DNA integrated in the nuclear genome
-	* These are called NUMTS and they are mostly pseudogenes, but maybe some of them are functional
-	* They are still being integrated, so they tend to be quite variable
-	* The ones integrated most recently tend to be really similar to the mithocondrial sequences
-* Array competitive genomic hybridization (aCGH) was once a golden standard for CNVs, now it is not
-	* It is used for the identification of tumors
-	* It is performed on a DNA microarray
-	* Single probes are 50-75 nucleotides long and they are syntetized
-		* They are selected so to be spaced around 20 kb apart and to have a specific GC %
-		* I need to have a certain GC % so to be able to do the annealing step for all the microarray at the same temperature
-		* I do not want probes on repeated sequences
-	* I do the hybridization with a reference DNA and the sample mixed and marked with different fluorophores
-	* I measure the log_2 of the ratio of the intensities in order to call CNVs
-		* 0 means that I have the same number of copies, 1 that I have the double number of copies
-	* If I want to decrease the noise I can decide to call only more than 5 (es) sequential calls at the same level
-		* In this way I loose resolution (!)
-	* Note that if I compare the X chromosome in males and females, I get double the reads in females (!)
-	* It is a good complement for cytogenetics

 # GWAS
 * I want to find the association between a phenotype and a genomic locus